Explorergt92/python-OBD/docs/Command Lookup.md

 ### has_command(command)

-Checks the internal command tables for the existance of the given `OBDCommand` object.
+Checks the internal command tables for the existence of the given `OBDCommand` object.
 Commands are compared by mode and PID value.

 ```python
 import obd